syncfusion-content/winui-docs/winui/Masked-TextBox/Customization.md

 ---
 layout: post
-title: Customization in WinUI MaskedTextBox control | Syncfusion
+title: Customization in WinUI Masked TextBox control | Syncfusion
-description: Learn all about the customization such as header, header template, and description support in the MaskedTextBox (SfMaskedTextBox) control.
+description: Learn all about the customization such as header, header template, and description support in the Masked TextBox (SfMaskedTextBox) control.
 platform: WinUI
 control: SfMaskedTextBox
 documentation: ug
 ---

-# Customization in WinUI MaskedTextBox
+# Customization in WinUI Masked TextBox

-This section explains the header, header template, and description of MaskedTextBox.
+This section explains the header, header template, and description of Masked TextBox.

 ## Header

-The [Header](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfMaskedTextBox.html#Syncfusion_UI_Xaml_Editors_SfMaskedTextBox_Header) property is used to display the title for the MaskedTextBox control.
+The [Header](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfMaskedTextBox.html#Syncfusion_UI_Xaml_Editors_SfMaskedTextBox_Header) property is used to display the title for the Masked TextBox control.

 {% tabs %}
 {% highlight XAML %}